NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The File menu can be used for selecting input and weather files just like the "Browse…" buttons (see the *Selecting Input and Weather Files* section above)

-If you are upgrading from the previous version of EnergyPlus you can use the “File”, “Transition” menu option to upgrade your EnergyPlus input files (IDF and IMF) to the most recent version (see the section Using Older Version Input Files - Transition for more information about the Transition program).
+If you are upgrading from the previous version of EnergyPlus you can use the "File", "Transition" menu option to upgrade your EnergyPlus input files (IDF and IMF) to the most recent version (see the section Using Older Version Input Files - Transition for more information about the Transition program).
 This EP-Launch option only works for upgrading input files one version.

 ### Edit Menu

-No cutting or pasting is used in this program so the edit menu shows options that duplicate the functions of the "Edit – Text Editor" and "Edit – IDF Editor" buttons.
+No cutting or pasting is used in this program so the edit menu shows options that duplicate the functions of the "Edit - Text Editor" and "Edit - IDF Editor" buttons.
 In addition, the weather file and the postprocessor command file (rvi) may be opened in the text editor.

 ### View Menu

 The View menu (see Figure 39) duplicates the options in the "View Results" area of the main screen (see the *Looking at the Results* section above) and allows opening of selected output files.
 You can also open the folders that contain the active input and weather files.
 Opening a single file is under a submenu and is very similar to the Quick Open Panel for Single Simulation described above.
-Selecting “HTML File” from the “View” menu will open any user created files saved in the format: &lt;filename&gt;table.html (see *OutputControl:Table:Style*).
+Selecting "HTML File" from the "View" menu will open any user created files saved in the format: &lt;filename&gt;table.html (see *OutputControl:Table:Style*).

 ![](AuxiliaryPrograms/media/image065.jpg)